IowaDave/pxt-maze/README.md

 * NONE = do not place a treasure in the maze.
 The exit portal will remain open at all times.
 * HIDDEN = yes, do hide a treasure at a random location in the maze.
 The exit portal will remain open at all times.
 * KEY = yes, hide a treasure, and treat it as a magic key.
 The exit portal will be closed and invisible until the player finds the treasure.
 After the player has taken the treasure, the exit portal will become open and accessible.

+If the game design includes a treasure in the maze, it will appear as a flashing diamond in the middle of its cell.
+The player "takes" the treasure by leaving the cell.
+If the player visits the cell again, the treasure will not appear there --- because now the player has it!

 The default setting for treasure is NONE.